steinwurf/shuft/README.rst

     :target: https://travis-ci.org/steinwurf/shuft

-* Upload a file or folder to a sftp server.
+* Upload/download a file or a folder to/from a sftp server.
 * Requires Python 3.5 or newer.